The Highest Paying Legal Jobs

 Real Estate Attorneys

 Real estate attorneys review offers and contracts and make sure that buyers get fair deals.
 They also work with sellers to make sure everything is fair on that end.
-Although real estate attorneys make decent salaries -- the median is $79,000 and these lawyers can earn as much as $149,000 a year -- nearly one in four real estate attorneys are not awarded benefits.
+Although real estate attorneys make decent salaries, the median pay is $74,000 and these lawyers can earn as much as $145,000 a year, nearly one in four real estate attorneys are not awarded benefits.

 Chief Legal Officers

-Chief legal officers, also known as general counsels, head the law departments of corporations.
+Chief legal officers (CLOs), also known as general counsel, head the law departments of corporations.
 Generally, the larger the corporation, the greater the general counsel's salary.
 Earnings for CLO's heading large, multi-national corporations can reach seven figures.
-In addition to base salaries, chief legal officers also earn bonuses, stock options and other perks that can considerably sweeten their compensation packages.
+In addition to base salaries, chief legal officers earn bonuses, stock options, and other perks that can considerably sweeten their compensation packages.

-Judges preside over court proceedings in federal, state and local courts.
-Judges and magistrates earn a median annual salary of $156,250 as of 2016, with a range from $153,265 to $174,860.
-The highest-paid judgeships are those within the federal court system, while local judges and magistrates earn the least.
-In addition to generous salaries, most judges enjoy healthy benefits, expense accounts and contributions to retirement plans made on their behalf, increasing the size of their compensation packages.
+Judges preside over court proceedings in federal, state, and local courts.
+Judges and magistrates earn a median annual salary of $66,000 to as much as $148,000.
+The highest-paid judges are those within the federal court system, while local judges and magistrates earn the least.
+In addition to generous salaries, most judges enjoy healthy benefits, expense accounts, and contributions to retirement plans made on their behalf, increasing the size of their compensation packages.

 Members of Congress

-Do you like the idea of working in the business of changing laws for the betterment of an entire state or country?
-Maybe a career in politics is for you.
+If you like the idea of working in the business of changing laws for the betterment of an entire state or country, maybe a career in politics is for you.
 Although a law degree isn’t technically a requirement to get into politics, it can certainly help.
 Members of Congress bring home $174,000 per year and some higher positions, such as Majority Party Leader or Speaker of the House, bring in $194,000 each year.

 Law School Professor

 Law school professors teach courses in law, perform research and publish scholarly works in their fields of expertise.
 Salaries vary by region and by the school.
-According to the Society of American Law Teachers' 2009-2010 Salary Survey, salaries for full professors ranged from $113,691 to $242,500 that year.
-This list of public law school faculty salaries reveals that some professor salaries reach beyond $300,000, while salaries for law school deans top out at around $450,000.
+According to the Society of American Law Teachers' 2017-2018 Salary Survey, salaries for full professors ranged from $105,000 to $204,210.
+This list of public law school faculty salaries reveals current professor salaries.

-Securing a position as a law school professor is competitive, however.
-Qualifications for top candidates include a law degree from a top law school, law review, high-class standing, judicial clerkship experience, law practice experience and publication credits in scholarly journals.
+Securing a position as a law school professor is competitive.
+Qualifications for top candidates include a law degree from a top law school, law review, high-class standing, judicial clerkship experience, law practice experience, and publication credits in scholarly journals.

 Litigation Support Director

 As technology changes the face of law practices, legal professionals who are also tech-savvy are climbing the salary ladder.
-Legal professionals in litigation support roles earn an average salary of $70,882 in 2016, while litigation support directors and managers can command salaries much higher.
+Legal professionals in litigation support roles earn an average salary of $80,000, while litigation support directors and managers can command salaries much higher.
 Top-earners usually possess law degrees or advanced degrees in technology, business or finance.

 Litigation support directors manage firm-wide litigation support activities, e-discovery initiatives, and technology resources.
 As the demand for litigation support spirals upward and experienced litigation support personnel remain scarce, litigation support salaries are predicted to climb.